IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 | pglib case118      |  100 MVA | 1e-6 | closes the cone outright; 1e-3 raises the cost 17% |

 RTS-GMLC and case118 share a base and still differ by two orders of magnitude, so the value does not follow from `SBase` either.
-Too small and the relaxation buys voltage with current that is not there; too large and it distorts the dispatch and can push the relaxed cost **above** the exact optimum, which is not something a relaxation should ever do.
+A value too small leaves the relaxation slack; a value too large changes the dispatch and can raise the relaxed cost above the exact optimum, so it no longer bounds it.

-The RTS cases are set for the second of those: at 1e-6 the relaxed cost stays below the exact optimum and the cone is loose on about 0.4% of branch-hours, which `IndACRestore` then resolves.
-Closing the cone outright there would need 1e-4 and would cost the bound.
-Which of the two matters is a choice, and it is the case that makes it.
+The RTS cases use 1e-6: the relaxed cost stays below the exact optimum and the cone is loose on about 0.4% of branch-hours, which `IndACRestore` resolves.
+Closing the cone there instead would take 1e-4 and the bound would be lost.

-The price is a conditioning aid, not the route to a physical answer. `IndACRestore = 1` re-solves the network at the exact equations afterwards and costs nothing in the objective, so `EpsilonCurrent` can be kept small and the restoration pass relied on instead.
+`IndACRestore = 1` re-solves the network at the exact equations after the solve and adds nothing to the objective, so `EpsilonCurrent` may be kept small and the restoration pass used for a physical operating point.
 A case that sets nothing keeps the previous default.

-The price steers the solve but is not part of the reported system cost; it is reported beside it.
+The price steers the solve and is not part of the reported system cost; it is reported beside it.

 ## Reactive power demand (optional file, AC only)

 The file `oT_Data_ReactiveDemand.csv` gives the reactive power demand of every node at every load level, in MVAr, with the same shape as `oT_Data_Demand.csv`.
 It is read only when IndACPowerFlow is different from 0.

-An AC run with no reactive demand anywhere is almost always a mistake rather than a case with unity power factor, so the model reports the total it read at the start of the run.
+The model reports the total reactive demand it read at the start of the run, so a case where the file did not arrive is visible before the solve.

 ## Bus shunt devices (optional file, AC only)